28.3: The Next step - The Kinome and Activation of Kinases at the Cell Membrane

 What makes signal transduction so complicated yet interesting is its unexpected nature.
 It turns out that some RTKs (EGFR, VEGFR, FGFR, IR, and NGFR have been found in the nucleus.
 It's experimentally easy to localize proteins in cells using immunofluorescence microscopy.
 It's hard to determine their functions.
 ErbB-2 is also found in the nucleus.
 Kinase inhibitors blocked the expression of ErbB-2 in the nucleus, suggesting that its kinase activity is required for it to translocate to the nucleus.
 The structure of the membrane forms of ErbB-2, EGFR, and ErbB-3 appears to be the same as the structure of the nuclear forms.

 The carboxy-terminal ends of EGFR and ErbB-4 can activate gene transcription as measured by the expression of luciferase (a fluorescent protein) reporter proteins.
 Hence, they appear to act as transcription factors that bind DNA to promote gene expression.
-For example, nuclear EGFR increases the expression of cyclin D1, which drives progression through the cell cycle.
+For example, nuclear EGFR increases cyclin D1 expression, the progression through the cell cycle.
 ErbB-2 appears to activate transcription from the promoter of the gene for cyclooxygenase 2 (COX-2).
 The protein COX-2 leads to the synthesis of inflammatory prostaglandins.
 It also increases blood vessel growth and is dysregulated in tumors.

 Since proteomic analysis of these growth factor receptors shows no DNA binding motifs or domains, they must promote gene transcription through binding to other protein transcription factors in the nucleus.